grenaud/dice/README.md

 # Readme for DICE

-DICE is a Bayesian method to jointly infer contamination from present-day humans in ancient DNA samples, error and drift parameters using MCMC.
-Our approach is applicable to nuclear data.
+DICE is a Bayesian method to jointly estimate error, drift parameters and contamination from present-day humans in ancient DNA samples, using MCMC.
+Our approach is applicable to nuclear autosomal data.
 It can also determine the most probable ancestry of the individual(s) that contaminated the sample.

 # Contact